ai4mde/studio-ludev-synthetic-data/e2e/README.md

 1. Open your web browser and navigate to the AI4MDE Studio web application.
 2. Create the class diagrams using the tools provided in the AI4MDE Studio.

+### 4. Update the Configuration

-For now, the project, system, and interface you create must be called 'DemoProject', 'DemoSystem', and 'DemoInterface' respectively.
+Update `/config/testConfig.js` to match the names of the project, system, and interface you have chosen.

 ## Running the Tests